dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 between an inline type and its instantiated representation type and the subtype relationship for an inline type are independent concepts.*

+A compile-time error occurs if `void` or `dynamic` occurs as a non-inline superinterface of an inline class.
+A compile-time error occurs if a type parameter occurs as a superinterface of an inline class.

 *Note that almost any supertype of the representation type can occur as a non-inline superinterface of an inline class.
 In particular, inline classes do not have the same constraints on non-inline superinterfaces as